satoshipay/api/source/includes/_api.md

 }, callback);
 ```

-Every request to the Provider API must be authenticated with your API credentials.
+Every request to the API must be authenticated with your API credentials.
 These credentials can be obtained by creating a provider account at [https://dashboard.satoshipay.io/](https://dashboard.satoshipay.io/).
 After signing up, you have to add a bitcoin payout address in order for the API credentials to be generated.
 Once generated, your API key and secret can be found at [https://dashboard.satoshipay.io/settings/api](https://dashboard.satoshipay.io/settings/api).

-The Provider API uses [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication), where the user name is your API key, and the password is your API secret.
+The API uses [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication), where the user name is your API key, and the password is your API secret.

 The example on the right uses cURL for Basic Authentication to receive the list of all goods.